pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 ### <a id='single-vsan'></a>Single vSphere Compute Cluster with vSAN Datastore

 The following diagram illustrates a vSphere environment with a single compute cluster and a local vSAN datastore.
 This topology is also supported for environments with a single AZ or multiple AZs using multiple resource pools under the same vSphere cluster.
-For this topology, Tanzu Kubernetes Grid Integrated Edition supports both static and dynamic PV provisioning.
+For this topology, {{  vars.product }} supports both static and dynamic PV provisioning.
 Dynamic PV provisioning is recommended.

   <img src="images/vsphere/vsphere-pv-a1-vsan.png" alt="Single vSphere compute cluster with vSAN datastore">